gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 ## 😸 Use case overview

-The code in this folder demonstrates how to use the [Gretel GPT API](https://docs.gretel.ai/reference/synthetics/models/gretel-gpt) to fine tune and prompt a large language model to swap the sentiments of product reviews.
-Specifically, given a product review with a particular sentiment (positive or negative), our fine-tuned model will generate a new review with the opposite sentiment.
+The code in this folder demonstrates how to use the [Gretel GPT API](https://docs.gretel.ai/reference/synthetics/models/gretel-gpt) to fine tune and prompt a large language model (LLM) to swap the sentiments of product reviews.
+Given a product review with a particular sentiment (positive or negative), our fine-tuned model will generate a new review with the opposite sentiment.

-This use case is relevant for a variety of practical applications.
-For example, a company may want to train a sentiment classification model on the comment section of their company blog, where negative comments are significantly underrepresented.
-In this case, similar steps to those we show here could be used to generate synthetic negative comments to balance the dataset.

 ## 💾 Dataset for fine-tuning

+We use Gretel GPT to fine tune an LLM using subsets of the [Amazon Customer Reviews](https://huggingface.co/datasets/amazon_us_reviews).
+For our task, the important columns of this dataset are

+- `product_id`
+- `product_title`
+- `star_rating`
+- `review_body`

-We fine tune Gretel GPT using subsets of the [Amazon Customer Reviews](https://huggingface.co/datasets/amazon_us_reviews).
-For us, the important columns of this dataset are `product_id`, `product_title`, `star_rating`, and `review_body`.
-We use the `star_rating` the as a proxy for sentiment, where 5 star is positive and 1 star is negative.
-By grouping the records by `product_id`, we build a dataset with both positive and negative reviews for a thousands of products.
-We then use this dataset to fine tune Gretel GPT to generate positive and negative reviews for each product.
+We use `star_rating` as a proxy for sentiment, where 5 star is positive and 1 star is negative.
+We group the records by `product_id` to build a dataset with both positive and negative reviews for thousands of products.
+We then pass this dataset to Gretel GPT to fine tune an LLM to generate review pairs (with opposite sentiment) for each product.

 ## 🤖 Example Gretel GPT generations